 A movement must be public.
 Make sure outsiders see more than just the leader.
 Everyone needs to see the followers, because new followers emulate followers - not the leader.

-Now here come 2 more, then 3 more.
-Now we've got momentum.
+Now here come two more, then three more.
+Now we’ve got momentum.
 This is the tipping point!
-Now we've got a movement!
+Now we’ve got a movement!

 As more people jump in, it’s no longer risky.
 If they were on the fence before, there’s no reason not to join now.
 They won’t be ridiculed, they won’t stand out, and they will be part of the in-crowd, if they hurry.
 Over the next minute you’ll see the rest who prefer to be part of the crowd, because eventually they’d be ridiculed for not joining.